fredgibbs/fredgibbs.github.io/courses/food-technology-society/final-essay-guide.md

 ## References and Citations
 Anything in your text that refers to a specific point or idea (and obviously direct quotations) should a have parenthetical page reference.
 These show me as the grader how you are using course materials in your review.
 Use author/date format like (Gibbs, 75).
 When we've read more than one thing from an author, cite a short title of the work as well, like (Jenkins, _Food Fight_, 33).
-Do not cite entire works without a page number or page range.
+Do not cite entire works without a page number or page range---that doesn't tell me anything other than you looked at the syllabus for 5 seconds.

+## Addendum
+These are a chance to show off you've learned from the course, connections you can make between topics, and how you can apply the course in your future thinking about food. **But I'd also love to hear about any topics you found especially interesting or boring!**

 ## Tips for success